Mori Sōiken

 Mori Sazaemon Sōiken (森 宗意軒) was one of the leaders of the 1637-1638 Shimabara Rebellion in Japan.
-By the time of the rebellion he was a ronin, but he had had formerly advised the Christian Daimyo Konishi Yukinaga.
+By the time of the rebellion he was a ronin, but he had formerly advised the Christian Daimyo Konishi Yukinaga.

 Popular culture

 In Futaro Yamada's Makai Tenshō Mori survived the Shimabara Rebellion and learned a ninja art to resurrect Amakusa Shirō and Miyamoto Musashi.